 PurposeFocuses on maintaining an active social media presence, engaging with users, and optimizing content.Designed to increase brand awareness and drive conversions through targeted social media ads.

-Core ActivitiesCreating content, monitoring interactions, and managing multiple social networks.Developing social media marketing strategies, paid promotions, and campaigns.
+Core ActivitiesCreating content, monitoring interactions, and managing multiple social media accounts.Developing social media marketing strategies, paid promotions, and campaigns.

 Tools UsedSocial media management software, scheduling platforms, and analytics tools to track key performance indicators.Social media marketing platforms, ad managers, and campaign tracking tools.